dipuk0506/dice/README.md

 Similarly, the convolution works with a k-number of unfair dice rolling.

 #### Note:
-We used this approach to draw figures and write discussions in papers [2,3].
+We used this approach to draw figures and write discussions in papers [1,3].

 #### Reference:
+[1] Kabir, HM Dipu, et al. "Uncertainty-aware decisions in cloud computing: Foundations and future directions."
+ACM Computing Surveys (CSUR) 54.4 (2021): 1-30.

-[1] Smith, S. W. (1997).
+[2] Smith, S. W. (1997).
 "Convolution," Chapter 6, The scientist and engineer's guide to digital signal processing.

-[2] Kabir, HM Dipu, et al. "Uncertainty-aware decisions in cloud computing: Foundations and future directions."
-ACM Computing Surveys (CSUR) 54.4 (2021): 1-30.

 [3] Kabir, HM Dipu, et al. "Partial adversarial training for neural network-based uncertainty quantification."
 IEEE Transactions on Emerging Topics in Computational Intelligence 5.4 (2019): 595-606.